How to apply to become an exchange student at UTU?

 About practical matters

 The Academic Year is officially divided into two semesters: 1 August - 31 December and 1 January - 31 July.
-Teaching periods run (in most faculties) from the last week of August to 31 December and 1 January to 31 May.
+Teaching periods run (in most faculties) from the first week of September to Christmas (mid-December) and first week of January to end of May.
 During the summertime, teaching is normally not available.

 Accepted students are expected to be present at the Orientation Course, which is arranged at the beginning of each semester (in August and in January).
 The Orientation Course helps you to adjust to the Finnish student life and to living in Turku.